 My father used to describe cutting to me as a truck trying to start with a plugged fuel line.
 As the engine turns over, it cuts in and out in a "ba-boom, ba-boom, boom, boom, ba-boom."
 Cutting is very similar, but be careful to know the difference between cutting and putting because again, very similar sounding, two totally different meanings.

 I like to think of the purr as someone who is humming a song or whistling as they go about their business.
-Usually it means the bird is contempt.
+Usually it means the bird has a feeling of contentment.
 You will mostly hear it with other birds while feeding and maintaining contact with one another.

 Often times called the "Fly-Down Cackle," this call is usually heard as a turkey leaves the roost and "flies-down" to the ground.
 Most turkeys will start with their tree yelp indicating their location.
 Then, when they are ready to leave the roost, they cackle.
 A cackle starts as quick clucks and cuts, and as it lands on the ground, the cadence slows down, often moving into yelps.